charl1echa1ns1lver/OhpenAPI/README.md

 - After cloning the project, imported and configure the Java Facet if needed (sometimes this does not happen automatically).
 When imported Eclipse should be able to recognize this as a Maven Project

-- Go to ./src/test/java/suites/phptravels.xml > right click > Run as TestNG Suite
+- Go to ./src/test/java/suites/suite.xml > right click > Run as TestNG Suite

 A Report generated using Extent Reports is created after each execution that can be found in:

 ./test-output with the name AutomationReport_YYYY-MM-DD(hh.mm)

+All tests generate a test data json file in:

+./testData with the name (testName)_borrower_YYYY-MM-DD(hh.mm)_.json

 NOTE about alternative 1:

 On pom.xml a WebDriverManager dependency was included and when a driver gets initialized it recognizes the chrome, firefox or edge version you have installed in your machine.
-If you are working with the latest Chrome version in your machine you might experience this new bug
+If you are working with the latest Chrome version in your machine you might experience this  bug

 https://github.com/SeleniumHQ/selenium/issues/6317